 COVID-19 Changes

 MIT is still in partial lockdown.
 See MIT Now for more details.
 You can easily join us outdoors (weather permitting.)
-To juggle indoors, please request that you get put on the [email protected] (for further instructions.)
+To juggle indoors, please request a visitor ID.

 MIT Juggling Club